-Sponsor of the Scotiabank Pitch Prizes Scotiabank
+Sponsor of the Scotiabank Pitch Prizes

-Tech for Success
+Scotiabank

 Generous Donor

 Yardi Canada Ltd.

-Leslie Nymark Mural

-Partnering with the community

-PERIOT.

-Through our partnership with STEPS Public Art we offered a unique opportunity to residents of the revitalized Villaways community to work directly with a local artist to contribute to the content and design of a new public artwork in their community.
-Image by May Shi.
+Leslie Nymark Mural Partnering with the community Through our partnership with STEPS Public Art we offered a unique opportunity to residents of the revitalized Villaways community to work directly with a local artist to contribute to the content and design of a new public artwork in their community.
+Video by STEPS Public Art.
 Artwork by Jessey Pacho, Moises Frank and Alex Popelavskis.
 2021 Investing in Our Diversity Scholarships 2021 was another successful year for the Investing in our Diversity Scholarship Program.
 The program awarded scholarships to 49 recipients who will attend 15 different colleges or universities across Ontario, Canada and the United States.
 The Investing in our Diversity Scholarships are awarded to Toronto youth based on academic excellence, financial eligibility and community leadership.
 The scholarships promote youth empowerment, diversity and community safety in Toronto.
 Students receive up to \$4,000 to pursue postsecondary studies or professional training.
 The Investing in Our Diversity Scholarship Program was founded in 2001 by the late Bill McMurtry, Founding Partner, Blaney McMurtry LLP, and Kevin Lee, former Executive Director of Scadding Court Community Centre.
 Toronto Community Housing became a partner in 2006.
 View this video to hear the stories of two successful scholarship recipients and a scholarship donor.

+Community Impact

-TCHC's Investing in Our Diversity Scholarship Program https://youtu.be/mz7LT2P6vPg Community Impact TCHC aims to bring positive change into our communities and the lives of tenants.
+TCHC aims to bring positive change into our communities and the lives of tenants.
 In 2021, TCHC facilitated corporate donations, led and supported public health initiatives and implemented programs to reduce violence within our communities.

-Gratitude to our community partners Working together for safer communities Supporting COVID-19 vaccination efforts across Toronto Rapid Rehousing Initiative: responding quickly to support transitions Office of the Commissioner of Housing Equity (OCHE) Raising fire safety awareness to tenants Reducing violence in TCHC communities Conservation efforts at TCHC Global recognition and industry awards for TCHC projects
+Gratitude to our community partners

+Working together for safer communities

+Supporting COVID-19 vaccination efforts across Toronto

+Rapid Re-Housing: responding quickly to support transitions

+Raising fire safety awareness to tenants

+Reducing violence in TCHC communities

+Conservation efforts at TCHC

+Global recognition and industry awards for TCHC projects

-Gratitude to our community partners 72 Toronto Community Housing has long-running partnerships with generous organizations who provide donations within our communities.
+Toronto Community Housing has long-running partnerships with generous organizations who provide donations within our communities.
 This year, we were grateful to receive gifts of toys from Spin Master; of technology from Yardi, Telus and Samsung; and of turkeys for the holidays, distributed in partnership with ANIDA food bank.